-- The student must complete 128 credit hours required by the JI programs.
-A student may receive credit toward a degree in one or more of the following ways: - By passing a course with a satisfactory grade (D or better) for courses specified in the curriculum of a degree program.
-Refer to Section 4.4 and 4.5 of this handbook for more details about credit requirements in each program of the JI. - By transferring equivalent credits from other schools of SJTU, the UM, or other recognized institutions.
-Transfer credits must be evaluated by relevant JI faculty and approved by the Program Advisor of the degree program.
-JI does not accept transfer credits for courses graded as Pass or Fail. - By passing Advanced Placement (AP) or International Baccalaureate (IB) examination for college-level work completed in high school.
-The JI Undergraduate Office maintains a list of courses that may be substituted with AP or IB credits. - The student must complete courses required by SJTU and Ministry of Education (MoE) of China. - The student must accumulate a final GPA of 2.0 or more for all credit hours taken while enrolled in SJTU. - The student must file formal application for graduation.
+- A student must complete 136 credits required by the JI programs.
+A student may receive credit toward a degree in one or more of the following ways: - By passing a course with a satisfactory grade (D or better) for courses specified in the curriculum of a degree program. - By transferring equivalent credits from other schools of SJTU, the UM, or other recognized institutions.
+Transfer credits must be evaluated by relevant JI faculty and approved by the Undergraduate Committee.
+JI does not accept transfer credits for courses graded as Pass or Fail. - A domestic student must also complete all additional courses required by the Ministry of Education (MoE) of China as well as by the SJTU. - A student must accumulate a final GPA of 2.0 or more for all credits taken while enrolled in SJTU. - A student must file a formal application for graduation.